commercelayer/commercelayer-docs-resources/parcel_line_items/object.md

 # The parcel line item object

-A parcel line item object is returned as part of the response body of each successful list, retrieve, create or update API call.
+A parcel line item object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/parcel_line_items endpoint</b>.

 ## Fields